Kozea/cairocffi/docs/overview.rst

       >>> print("The cairocffi version is %s." % cairo.VERSION)
       The cairocffi version is 0.7.2

-cairocffi is tested with both cairo 1.8.2 and the latest (1.12.8 as of this writing.)
+cairocffi is automatically tested with both cairo 1.13.0 (Ubuntu Trusty's default version) and manually tested with the latest (1.15.12 as of this writing.)

 Compatibility with Pycairo